Charlton-A/Lend-Wallet-API/README.md

 ## Getting Started

 [The docker-compose file](docker-compose.yml) contains the components needed to the services.
-In the root project directory, boot up the services in the docker compose file using Ensure ports 8003,5432(postgres) and 8077 are not in use
+In the root project directory, boot up the services in the docker compose file using .This will also seed the database.
+Ensure ports 8003,5432(postgres) and 8077 are not in use

 ```shell